Talking to Independent Contractors About Switching to Employee Model

 - Education stipends

 You catch my drift.
 There’s a lot of benefit to ICs becoming employees, many of which are hard to see without explanation.
 Some group practice owners find it beneficial to map out the differences visually for their staff.
-See below for a sample financial flowchart.
+(See here, for a sample financial flow chart).
 One side is an IC yearly calculator based off of 60% and the other side is based off of employee 50% (10% difference).
 You will see that reducing by 10% yields almost the same yearly amount including costs to employer.

 Hope this helps you have an effective conversation with your independent contractors about switching to employee model.